Innogy Venture Capital

 Venture Round in 2011

-Airec specializes in the design, manufacture, and application of compact plate heat exchangers, which are essential for energy conservation across various industries.
-Their products are utilized in boilers, cogeneration power systems, aircraft turbines, refrigeration systems, and biogas processing.
-Airec's heat exchangers play a critical role in reducing CO2 emissions, making them valuable for gas cooling applications, particularly in biogas upgrading systems.
-The company also possesses capabilities for developing and calculating the performance of innovative products within the gas heat exchanger sector.
+Airec specializes in the design, manufacture, and application of compact plate heat exchangers tailored for various gas mediums.
+The company focuses on developing innovative solutions to enhance energy efficiency in diverse systems, including boilers, cogeneration power systems, aircraft turbines, and refrigeration and freezer systems.
+Airec's heat exchangers play a crucial role in reducing CO2 emissions, particularly in biogas upgrading systems, where they facilitate effective gas cooling.
+With considerable expertise in the field, Airec is also equipped to undertake the development and performance calculation of entirely new products in the gas heat exchangers sector.

 Ceram Hyd